14th April 2013

 The most recent saw me making a return visit to Brazil, the venue for next year’s World Cup and the successor summer games to London 2012.

-LAAD Defence & Security 2013, the ninth occurence of the leading biennial international defence and security exhibition in Latin America, brings together Brazilian and international companies specialised in supplying equipment, services and technology to the Armed Forces, Police and Special Forces, Security Services, consultants and government agencies.
+LAAD Defence & Security 2013, the ninth occurrence of the leading biennial international defence and security exhibition in Latin America, brings together Brazilian and international companies specialising in supplying equipment, services, and technology to the Armed Forces, Police, and Special Forces Security Services, consultants and government agencies.

 That followed my being lucky enough to be asked to share our experiences and lessons learned from London 2012 with our Rio 2016 counterparts at a security seminar highlighting the approach to Olympics security.